CyberBrown/strapi/.devnotes/Dockerfile and package.md

+These are just development notes and can be deleted in the future

 Based on the Dockerfile and package.json in your project, here are the equivalent commands to yarn build and yarn run dev when using Docker:

 For yarn build: